 - When [Enable] is set and you shoot under a flickering light source, the shutterrelease time lag may become longer.
 Also, the continuous shooting speed may become slower, and the shooting interval may become irregular. - Flicker at a frequency other than 100Hz or 120Hz cannot be detected.
-Also, if the flickering frequency of the light source changes during continuous shooting, effects of the flicker cannot be reduced. - In < Fv >, < P >, or < Av > mode, color tone of captured images may vary if the shutter speed changes during continuous shooting or if you take multiple shots of the same scene at different shutter speeds.
-To avoid inconsistent color tone, shoot in $\langle Fv \rangle$, $\langle M \rangle$, or $\langle Tv \rangle$ mode at a fixed shutter speed.

-- Color tone of captured images may vary between [Enable] and [Disable]. - Shutter speed, aperture value, and ISO speed may change when you start shooting with AE lock. - If the subject is against a dark background or if there is a bright light in the image, flicker may not be properly detected. - Flicker reduction may not be possible under special lighting. - Depending on the light source, flicker may not be detected properly. - Depending on the light sources or shooting conditions, the expected result may not be obtained even if you use this function.
+Also, if the flickering frequency of the light source changes during continuous shooting, effects of the flicker cannot be reduced. - In < FV >, < P >, or < AV > mode, color tone of captured images may vary if the shutter speed changes during continuous shooting or if you take multiple shots of the same scene at different shutter speeds.
+To avoid inconsistent color tone, shoot in < FV >, < M >, or < TV > mode at a fixed shutter speed. - Color tone of captured images may vary between [Enable] and [Disable]. - Shutter speed, aperture value, and ISO speed may change when you start shooting with AE lock. - If the subject is against a dark background or if there is a bright light in the image, flicker may not be properly detected. - Flicker reduction may not be possible under special lighting. - Depending on the light source, flicker may not be detected properly. - Depending on the light sources or shooting conditions, the expected result may not be obtained even if you use this function.

-- Taking test shots in advance is recommended. - Detect flicker manually if the screen flickers (as when the light source changes) by pressing the < ()> button, selecting [Anti-flicker shoot.], then pressing the < |NFO > button. - Flicker is not reduced in Basic Zone modes. - Flicker reduction also works with flash photography.
+- Taking test shots in advance is recommended. - Detect flicker manually if the screen flickers (as when the light source changes) by pressing the < Southern Selecting [Anti-flicker shoot.], then pressing the < INFO > button. - Flicker is not reduced in Basic Zone modes. - Flicker reduction also works with flash photography.
 However, the expected result may not be obtained for wireless flash photography.